-What do I do if my child needs extra help with their school work?
+What do I do if my child needs extra help with their schoolwork?

 Teachers offer extra help at school.
 Please inform your child's teacher if you feel they need additional support.
 Students who are experiencing difficulty with work may also be referred to the Student Services Department for possible resource help.
+There is also a Homework Club provided in the Resource Area Monday-Thursday from 3:30-4:30pm.